 - Thom captures Ariel’s life – past, present, and futue – by incorporating the undersealife and the above ground love story into the image.
 Prince Eric’s castle and kingdom decorate the warm beachfront and hillside, while his ship sails proudly with the setting sun behind it.

-- Ariel and her beloved Prince Eric are captured affectionately looking into each other’s eyes on the rocky seashore as their best friends Max the dog, Flounder the fish and Sebastian the crab look on in admiation.
-Even King Triton and Ariel’s six sisters emerge from their undersea world to also cach a gimpse of their love story unfolding.
+- Ariel and her beloved Prince Eric are captured affectionately looking into each other’s eyes on the rocky seashore as their best friends Max the dog, Flounder the fish and Sebastian the crab look on in admiration.
+Even King Triton and Ariel’s six sisters emerge from their undersea world to also catch a glimpse of their love story unfolding.

 - The brilliant and vibrant undersea life in this painting is Thom’s first depiction of an underwater scene.
 In the undersea life, Thom was sure to include the story’s balance of good and evil with King Triton’s Kingdom.
 Atlantica, standing proudly in the background as the evil Ursula and her eels lurk about.